deltachat/deltachat-pages/_posts/2020-03-10-reduced-message-size.md

 this can be the critical difference: is an app usable at all, or does it use too much traffic?

-In the effort to save network traffic, the developers improved Delta Chat a lot in the last months.
-This helps everyone with an expensive data plan.
-It's also useful if your Internet connection is throttled because you ran out of data, but the month isn't over yet.

 ![A "free Wi-Fi inside" sign at a restaurant.](../assets/blog/screenshots/2020-03-10-delta-chat-message-size-wifi-charger.jpg)

-*Somehow free Wi-Fi became one of the main offerings of Cafés and Restaurants.*
+*Because so many people want to save on their data plan, free Wi-Fi became one of the main offerings of Cafés and Restaurants.*

 ## Which Improvements are Saving the Most Traffic?